 Consider Your Lifestyle

 Consider your lifestyle.
 Different breeds of dog require different levels of care and attention.
 For example, if you’re thinking about adding a Chihuahua to the mix since they’re generally low maintenance, consider the fact that they aren’t very well suited for children.
+Determining the type of dog that can fit into your family is important.
+If you get the right dog, they can have a therapeutic effect on you and your family members in times of anxiety and stress.

 You should also get a feel for the temperament of the type of dog you’re considering.
 If you’re looking for an ideal dog to accompany you on daily jogs, you may consider Weimaraner.
 However, if you’ll be running in high temperatures, a Vizsla could prove to be a better fit.
 Your dog should fit your lifestyle.
+Keep in mind that the temperament of the dog is going to be even more important if you have frequent guests or if people not in your immediate family happen to stay a lot on your property.
+Aggressive breeds can be great for security, but if they bite someone they shouldn’t have, you can be put in legal trouble.
+So if you’re wanting a guard dog for your family, be sure that this dog is well-trained.”

 Pet-Proof Your Home